 I figured I’d do a write up of software I use these days.

-For both WSL and Linux, my distro of choice are Arch Linux.
-Not because I’m a snob or
+For Linux, my distro of choice are Arch Linux.
+Not because I’m a snob or anything, but

 I use zsh.
-I believe the reason I originally started using zsh was that it provides $RPROMPT, that is there’s a prompt on the right side of your terminal that can be configured.
+I believe the reason I originally started using zsh was that it provides $RPROMPT, which provides a prompt on the right side of your terminal that can be configured.
 There’s other stuff too but I can’t remember.

 I did briefly play around with using xonsh, because it’s an awesome project, but the startup time was a killer - 360ms is far too long for me.
 I worked on fixing it, but ultimately I stopped using it due to instability - it didn’t play nicely with capturing output of some processes, meaning they’d completely break, which was very annoying when I’m in the middle of trying to do something.
 I submitted a PR to fix it, but the original authors weren’t open to the change.
 No hard feelings, but it did mean that xonsh was inherently going to cause issues for me, so I stopped using it.

 One day I would like to implement my own shell that integrates a normal shell experience with Python, because it seems like an awesome idea.

 I use Tmux!
 I find that terminals are really the only thing I need to manage.
 When I was using Linux, I used i3, so having a tiling window manager was something I really needed.
 I used tmux inside i3, so it was pretty natural for me to switch to just using Tmux.

 I really like bspwm for reasons I can’t fully articulate or understand, but it’s something I’ll probably dedicate myself to using at some point.

 I use Bitwarden, paid option.
 It’s great and just works.
 My favorite feature is being able to store two factor authentication information, so I can sign into services on my computer or whatever without having to touch my phone.